 That being said, they are quite compact, but this just adds to the concept of strength that comes with this breed.

 They have very powerful hindquarters, and you can see from their muscle structure that this is a dog that was bred for work and has a substantial amount of stamina.

-They will also have a strong neck with their head held high on most occasions.
+They will also have a strong neck with their heads held high on most occasions.

 Their skull is generally quite broad with a powerful muzzle.
-They have triangular ears which are generally held in more of an upright position, with this clearly coming from the Husky side of things.
+They have triangular ears that are generally held in more of an upright position, with this coming from the Husky side of things.